djprince/premature-migration-2017/README.md

 e1603198 (2017).

-I have attempted to consolidate and streamline the analysis to be more easily replicated and may have introduced some inconsistencies in the process.
+I have attempted to consolidate and streamline the analysis to be more easily replicated and have not yet re-ran the analysis with this pipeline.
 Please let me know of any problems you run across.